letiziavestito/phenogenomics/index.md

 The Phenogenomics group at WHRI-QMUL has a **strong** will to contribute to Rare Disease research.

-The Phenogenomics group at WHRI-QMUL is **proud** of the impact of our work on the life of patients and families affected by rare disorders.
+The Phenogenomics group at WHRI-QMUL is **proud** of the impact their work can have on the life of patients and families affected by rare disorders.

 ### Our Projects
+- We have been playing a leading role in discovering **new rare disease genes** within the analysis of genomic data from the UK 100,000 Genomes Project
+- ...
 ### Our Contributions
+...perhaps we can describe contributions into projects
 ### Our Collaborators
+...add links here?
+IMPC?
+100KGP? etc.?